mdabhn/reactBasicToAdvance/README.md

 - Redux Dev tool
 - Redux Logger
 - Reselect ( To memorize the state )
+- redux-persist ( This help to store information locally on localStorage)

 First add `Browserrouter` to the `<APP/>`